 Between 1810 and 1870 Cuba acquired about 600,000 slaves and although Britain prohibited the Transatlantic Slave Trade, Africans continued to be sold into slavery in Havana’s markets until the last slave ship arrived in 1867.

-By 1959 the Cuban revolution had outlawed all forms of formal discrimination and institutional racism.
+By 1959 the Cuban revolution led by Fidel Castro had outlawed all forms of formal discrimination and institutional racism.
 Its wide-reaching economic and social reforms clearly benefited the majority of Afro-Cubans who were the lowest on the social scale.
 Access to housing, education and health services improved dramatically, as did the representation of black people among a wider range of professions.
-Afro-Cuban women have been particular beneficiaries of the revolution's progressive social legislation, gaining much-improved employment opportunities.
+Afro-Cuban women have been particular beneficiaries of the revolution’s progressive social legislation, gaining much-improved employment opportunities.

 Yet, however radical the assault on institutional racism, little was achieved in eliminating racial discrimination.
 Attempts by intellectuals to raise the issue of racism in revolutionary Cuba were harshly dealt with in the 1960s, and the government insisted that it had eliminated racial discrimination.